SportsPython/BirkbeckSep22/README.md

 # Intro to Coding for the Sports industry workshop at Birkbeck, University of London on 28/9/22
+**Workshop event descriotion is available from Birkbeck's Department of Computer Science [website](https://www.dcs.bbk.ac.uk/news/workshop-introduction-to-coding-for-the-sports-industry/).**

-## Click on the link below to access the custom jupyterlite as the computational environment alongside the workshop code notebooks and data:
+**Click on the link below to access the custom jupyterlite as the computational environment alongside the workshop code notebooks and data, or copy https://sportspython.github.io/BirkbeckSep22 into an appropriate browser:**
 [![lite-badge](https://jupyterlite.rtfd.io/en/latest/_static/badge.svg)](https://sportspython.github.io/BirkbeckSep22)

 ---

 ## Device Compatibility
 * In theory, the custom jupyterlite should work on any device which meets the Browser Requirements, i.e. including tablets and mobiles.
 A laptop or desktop, where possible, is recommended however, for both performance and user experience.